FAQWednesday, Jun. 17 2015

 Answer: Anyone who is 10 years of age and over needs to purchase a race ticket.
 Tickets can be purchased online and the Pikes Peak – America’s Mountain Gateway (race week).
 If camping, each individual must purchase a race day ticket.
 A camping permit is required for each vehicle.
-Spectators are not guaranteed parking spot if specific locations are full.
+Spectators are not guaranteed a parking spot if specific locations are full.

 Question: When are the practice and qualifying days and times?

 All spectators must watch the race from designated areas along the course (Start Line, Glen Cove, Devil’s Playground).
 No spectators will be allowed to move up and down the course once practice has started.
 Spectators found outside of these areas are subject to trespassing tickets.

 Question: When does the race start and how much is a ticket?

 Answer: The race starts at 8:00 am, however you will need to plan to arrive much earlier than that.
-The road opens at 3:00 am and no spectator cars will be allowed past the Start Line at 7:00 am on Race Day. **Parking is limited on Pikes Peak and is served on a first come, first serve basis.
+The road opens at 3:00 am and no vehicles will be allowed past the Start Line after 7:00 am on Race Day. **Parking is limited on Pikes Peak and is served on a first come, first serve basis.
 There is no guaranteed parking and lots fill quickly.